SDK overview

-One engine, one API, every language
+One engine, one API, every surface

 Every bitHuman SDK is a thin, idiomatic binding over libessence — the

-ports straight to the others.
+straight to the others.

 The contract is the same everywhere: